 Members of the public are invited to participate in the project and become citizen scientists

-Our colleagues from WECF are looking for citizens interested in collaborating with the initiative.
+Our colleagues from WECF are looking for citizens, living in houses using tenant electricity in Germany, interested in collaborating with the initiative.
 For more details visit WECF´s website and see our fact-sheet below.

 If interested in participating in the initiative get in contact with Johannes Baumann, Project Manager at WECF (Johannes.firstname.lastname@example.org)